ALL STAR GAME: 1995 WORLD SERIES: 2010, 2011 ( 0 W, 2 L )

 As a side-effect of the crisis on Wall Street (which Ameriquest exemplified), Tom Hicks, the owner of the Rangers went into bankruptcy protection in 2009, and received an emergency loan from Major League Baseball.
 In August 2010, the franchise was sold to a partnership led by attorney Chuck Greenberg, with former pitching star Nolan Ryan as one of the investors.
 Coincidentally, the Rangers made it to the postseason for the first time since 1999, and won the American League pennant for the first time ever, but lost to the San Francisco Giants in the World Series, four games to one.
 In 2011 they advanced to the World Series once again, and twice in Game 6 they came within one strike of winning it all, but the St. Louis Cardinals came back and won that game and Game 7.
 During the winter of 2011-2012, major renovations to the plaza beyond center field were made, adding a large "batter's eye" restaurant.
 As part of this change, the visiting team bullpen was reoriented, replacing most of the seats in deep left center field.
 No more good, old-fashioned bleacher benches...

 In 2016, a proposal to build a new stadium with fewer seats and more shade was floated, and in mid-2018, construction began.
-After only 26 years of service for the Rangers, Globe Life Park will officially be replaced by Globe Life Field when the 2020 season begins.
+After only 26 years of service for the Rangers, Globe Life Park was officially replaced by Globe Life Field when the 2020 season began.
 That's an awful waste of taxpayer resources.
 In February 2020, Globe Life Park was "reborn" as a football stadium, as the Dallas Renegades of the XFL played host to the St. Louis Battle Hawks.
 This obviated my proposed "downsized" version of Globe Life Park (see diagram above), in which the upper decks in left field would be eliminated and the roof would be nearly twice as big as before.
-Never mind!
+The XFL almost immediately folded, however, because of the covid-19 pandemic.
+In August 2021 the Texas Rangers signed a naming rights deal under which Globe Life Park was renamed "Choctaw Stadium."
+Doubts about its usefulness resurfaced that fall, however, when it was decided to use the Rangers' new home (Globe Life Field) for a football game between Army and Air Force.

 SOURCES: Lowry (2006), Pastier (2007), Rosen (2001), USA Today / Fodor's (1996)